 Project Value: $77m

-GOULBURN BASE HOSPITAL REDEVELOPMENT
+GOULBURN BASE HOSPITAL REDEVELOPMENT NSW

-The Goulburn Base Hospital is undergoing a major redevelopment that includes the construction of a new four-story Clinical Services Building, emergency department, medical imaging department, intensive care unit, operating theatres, inpatient wards, and maternity and birthing suite.
-Affinity was engaged to develop a Performance Solution for the hospital, ensuring that BCA objectives of life safety are met and evacuation strategies are developed.
+The Goulburn Base Hospital is undergoing a major redevelopment that includes the construction of a new four-story Clinical Services Building, emergency department, medical imaging department, intensive care unit, operating theatres, inpatient wards, maternity and birthing suite.
+Affinity was engaged to develop a Performance Solution for the hospital, ensuring BCA objectives of life safety are met and evacuation strategies are developed.

 Developer: Blackett Maguire + Goldsmith